 Obviously for all this to work the target pages must be mapped to sRAM - or otherwise the byte values could obviously not be changed.
-So it is expected that the appropriate number of HRAM pages are configured, which is the subject of the functions describe in the next section.
+So it is expected that the appropriate number of HRAM pages are configured, which is the subject of the functions described in the previous section.